JoaoVictorPereiraTeixeira/GO-keycloak/README.md

 ### Keycloak with Golang ###

-This application is able to create a token, the objective is to practice the concepts of OAuth 2.0 and keycloak
+This application is able to create a token, access token, token id and refresh token.
+The objective is to practice the concepts of OAuth 2.0, OpenID Connect and Keycloak